pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for methods 🤵/BIND 🔗/🔗 BIND ⌘ cmd.md

    # 😃 Talker
    💬 Bind:

-   # Offer multiple binds.
+   # Offer a bind.
    - BIND >> $bound:
-       - some-authority.dom/SOME-CODE
+       some-authority.dom/SOME-CODE
-       - another-authority.dom/ANOTHER-CODE

-   # Verify it any was bound.
+   # Verify it was bound.
    - IF|$bound:
        Then: SUCCESS|Your wallet is bound.
        Else: FAILURE|Not bounded.